The best study advice for getting those top grades

 "Mind maps with drawings and diagrams (in colour) also really help in science."

 "I wouldn't recommend cramming the minute before the exam, try to relax and perhaps minimise looking at notes.
-GCSEs are not the end of the world, and it's okay if you don't do as well as you want to or think."
+GCSEs are not the end of the world, and it's okay if you don't do as well as you want to or think you should."

 "Don't revise too much as it'll just end up being counterproductive and you need a good work-life balance."

-"However, you just need to make sure that whatever you are doing is good quality (no passive reading of notes or textbooks, do questions and mark them and all that) and that you are coping with however much you're doing (mental health is priority, so it's about balance to about cramming) and try to have a day off every week.
-If you were to do under four hours per day, though, I would question whether you would be getting everything that you need to do done!"
+"Quality over quantity.
+You need to make sure that whatever you are doing is good quality (no passive reading of notes or textbooks, do questions and mark them and all that) and that you are coping with however much you're doing (mental health is priority, so it's about balance).
+Try to have a day off every week."

 "For the sciences, I typed up concise notes for every topic using my school notes, CGP guide and textbook to help me understand it in a different way.
 I then condensed all of this onto flashcards and went through those until I knew them thoroughly.